 There are only 12 intensive care beds left in the whole of east Aleppo.
 If the city was not under siege, 12 intensive care beds might do the job.
 Doctors can’t refer patients outside the besieged city, and so they are facing the most difficult decisions; they are forced to unplug the ventilator from patients less likely to survive in order to give other patients a chance to live.

-East Aleppo is also without certain specialised medical staff; for example, there is a need for a neurosurgeon.
+East Aleppo is also without certain specialized medical staff for example, there is a need for a neurosurgeon.
 This is not the only type of doctor missing, but it is an example of how the situation adds to the suffering of the people: they are dying when they could have been saved.

 When the siege started in July, people had hopes and they were convinced that it would end.
 The siege broke in August, only to return days later.
 Today, I think people are exhausted and the bombing doubles or triples that exhaustion.